-Developing and implementing comprehensive fall protection programs in the workplace can prevent many of these injuries and fatalities.
+A comprehensive fall protection program, properly designed and implemented, can help prevent these injuries and fatalities.

 Once fall hazards have been identified by a competent person, fall hazard elimination should be considered first.
 This is typically known as "engineering out the hazard" and consists of redesigning the working environment and the work processes and procedures.
 If this is impractical due to extensive modifications and cost, fall prevention should be considered next.